tigerbeetle/tigerbeetle/docs/quick-start.md

 You can take a look at the [`Accounts` reference](./api-reference/accounts.md) to understand all of the fields on the accounts.

-You can also take a look at the [Operations](./api-reference/operations/index.md) to see what else you can do with the REPL.
+You can also take a look at the [Request Types](./api-reference/requests/README.md) to see what else you can do with the REPL.

 ## Optional: Run a Multi-Node Cluster